Dr. Kimberly Vanburen

 LMFT-S & LPC-S

 Hi, I’m Abby.
 I am a Texas-based therapist, author, and educator.
-I earned a Bachelor of Science degree in both sociology and African American studies, a Master of Arts in teaching degree, a Doctor of Philosophy in curriculum & instruction, and a Master of Education degree in counseling & development.
+I earned a Bachelor of Science degree in both sociology and African American studies, a Master of Arts in teaching degree, a Doctor of Philosophy in curriculum & instruction, a Master of Science and a Master of Education degree in counseling & development.
 I am a licensed marriage and family therapist associate (LMFT-Associate) supervised by Dr. Kimberly Vanburen, LMFT-S & LPC-S.

 Throughout my career I have used my education and experiences to help others develop themselves personally and professionally.
 I consider myself a lifetime learner who loves learning formally through research and training and informally from my interactions with people.
 I have lived and traveled all over the world, and love to experience new places and cultures.

 My primary therapy specialties are adoption with focus on transracial adoptees, adolescents and young adults battling anxiety and transition, racial identity development and racial trauma, birthmothers healing from disenfranchised grief, and family relationships.
 As a trained teacher, I approach each client and their family system through a developmental lens.
 I consider not only your lived experiences, but also the developmental stage at which you experienced them and how the combination of the two may have affected you.
 I have been trained in Brainspotting and narrative therapy and believe that the client is the expert in his/her own life.
 I consider myself diversity focused, trauma-aware, and internal family systems (IFS) informed.